joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/07/28/us/politics/vance-trump-ukraine-epstein.html

 **Nationals top pitching prospect Travis Sykora to have Tommy John surgery**\
-`Sykora was the No. 51 prospect in baseball, and the Nationals' top pitching prospect.`\
+`Sykora was the No. 51 prospect in baseball and a third-round pick in 2023.
+"He'd gotten off to a tremendous start."`\
 https://nytimes.com/athletic/6521269/2025/07/28/washington-nationals-travis-sykora-tommy-john/

 **3 Out of 5 Liver Cancer Cases Are Preventable, Study Finds**\